Silver Streak (Canada's Wonderland)

 Silver Streak is a Vekoma inverted roller coaster at Canada's Wonderland in Vaughan, Ontario.
-The coaster is geared towards families and children, and is often seen as a junior version of the park's existing Flight Deck roller coaster.
+The coaster is geared towards families and children, and is often seen as a junior version of the park's existing DareDeviler roller coaster.

 History

 Silver Streak is found in the Kidzville area of the park.
 Built alongside children's rides Jumping Jet and Blast Off as a brand new area known as Zoom Zone, which debuted in 2001 at the same time that Shockwave opened in the International Festival section of the park.
 These three family rides officially opened to the public on May 6, 2001, replacing the Jumbo Bumps attraction, and the entrance to their common plaza can be found by Frequent Flyers.
 Today, in the Six Flags era, Zoom Zone is no longer a listed area of the park but signage still covers the plaza.
 Silver Streak occupies the majority of the section, and is by far the largest attraction in Kidzville.

 As of 2019, the ride has a height requirement of 46 inches.